Cogmasters/concord/docs/INTERNALS.md

 ```

 Now that we know the format of our URL, we will need to take the parameters given to our function, and put
 them into the URL.
-To do this, we must first cover the adapter.
+To do this, we must first cover the **adapter**.
 The adapter is the function that actually
 performs our request, and writes the response information to a buffer.
 Each API wrapping has its own adapter,
 which includes GitHub.
-GitHub’s function is named github_adapter_run.
+GitHub’s function is named ``github_adapter_run``.

-GitHub’s adapter running function’s main arguments in order are the adapter it should run, the response handler,
+``github_adapter_run`` function’s main arguments are, in order:

+- the adapter it should run,
+- the response handler,
-the place to write the JSON to, the HTTP verb, which is something like HTTP_GET, HTTP_POST, and others.
-Finally,
+- the place to write the JSON to,
+- the HTTP verb (which is something like HTTP_GET, HTTP_POST, and others);
-there is the format of the URL to send the request to.
-The format is a printf-style format, and the arguments that
+- finally,  the format of the URL to send the request to.
+The format is a printf-style format,
+- the arguments that
-are after it are what will be filled in.
-So if we wanted to format our url, it would look like:
+are after are what will be filled in this URL.

+So if we wanted to format our URL, it would look like:

 ```c
 github_adapter_run(client,